valermor/pages/README.rst

 In the example above, the InputText and Button classes extend UIComponent.

-In general, a UIComponent represent any portion of the DOM.
+In general, a UIComponent may represent any portion of the DOM.
 It is important to notice that a UIComponent can contain another UIComponent.
 An example of this is the Table class.